FREQUENTLY ASKED QUESTIONS

 Do they spit?
 For the most part, no. However they can get irritated with each other over food and will spit at eachother but rarely at people.

 What do they eat?
 They mainly graze on grass as long as it is available.
 However in the cold North Dakota winters they eat hay.
 Occasionally we give them treats, like during a farm tour, and they always have access to free choice minerals.

 Are they awesome?
 Yes!
-We currently have 22 adorable alpacas.
-Nine boys and thirteen girls.
-We are excited to breed next year and have our first cria (baby alpaca) born on the farm.
+We currently have 32 adorable alpacas.
+Eleven boys and twenty one girls.
+We are excited to breed every year and have crias (baby alpaca) born on the farm.
 Alpaca gestation in 11 and a half months!

 How do I get to the farm?
 Please use Google Maps to get to the farm.
 If you type in Happy Rock Farm ND into Google maps you will have no problem getting here however putting in the address does not.